To Watch the Storms

 To Watch the Storms is the 16th studio album by Steve Hackett.
-It was recorded with his then touring band including his brother John and producer and keyboardist Roger King.
-The album was released in three formats including a standard and special editions.
-Cover artwork was by Kim Poor.
-There was also a Japanese edition with an extra track not included on the UK releases and alternate cover art, also by Kim Poor.
+It was recorded with his then-touring band, including his brother John and producer and keyboardist Roger King.
+The album was released in three formats, including a standard and special edition; the cover artwork was by Kim Poor.
+There was also a Japanese edition with an extra track not included on the UK releases, as well as alternate cover art also by Kim Poor.